dohminion/ADLabBuild/README.md

 1. Create a Windows Server 2016 VM.
 2. Rename your VM to the Domain Controller name you would like, and patch it fully.
 3. Copy all files to the server.
-I created and used the folder c:\Scripts
+I created and used the folder c:\Scripts.
+Please us this if you don't want to modify the files.
-4. On the server, run DCBuild.ps1, enter the DSRM Password you desire to be set.
-Add the Admin Tools to the server:  Add-WindowsFeature RSAT-ADDS-Tools
+4. Run 1-DCBuild.ps1, enter the DSRM Password you desire to be set.
+The server will reboot.
+(Note - You will get warnings if using DHCP, and about DNS resolution.
+This is normal.
+You will also need to change the admin password after first logon to the domain.)

-5. Run ADOUStructureBuild.ps1 to create the OUs for the design
+5. Run 2-RunStructureBuild.ps1

-6. Run ADGroupBuilds.ps1 to create the needed security groups
+You will now have an AD structure with Groups, OUs, and GPOs, designed to match MS Best practices, and Tier Design to help prevent PTH.

-7. Optionally Run ADSitesBuild.ps1 - not required, but describes a Cloud Hybrid design for SMBs
+6. Optionally Run ADSitesBuild.ps1 - not required, but describes a Cloud Hybrid design for SMBs NOTE - link higher than Default domain policy
-8. Install LAPS
-9. Run ADEnableFeatures.ps1
-10. Run GPOBuilds - Make sure the MyLabGPOBaseBuilds GPO exports have been copied to C:\Scripts\MyLabGPOBaseBuilds

- Edit the GPOs to remove SIDs and include the groups specific to your lab domain build:

- GPO-WS2016DCBaseline:
- Add workstations to domain
- S-1-5-21-xxx-1130 - SEC-JoinComputers

-NOTE - link higher than Default domain policy

-WinServerBaseline:
-Deny access to this computer from the network S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins,
-S-1-5-21-XXX-1133 SEC-BlockNetworkLogon
-Domain Admins;Enterprise Admins;SEC-BlockNetworkLogon

-Deny log on as a batch job
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins
-Domain Admins;Enterprise Admins

-Deny log on as a service
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins
-Domain Admins;Enterprise Admins

-Deny log on locally
-BUILTIN\Guests,
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins,
-S-1-5-21-xxx-1117 SEC-BlockInteractiveLogon
-Domain Admins;Enterprise Admins;SEC-BlockInteractiveLogon

-Deny log on through Terminal Services
-BUILTIN\Guests,
-NT AUTHORITY\Local account,
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins,
-S-1-5-21-xxx-1134 SEC-BlockRDPLogon
-Domain Admins;Enterprise Admins;SEC-BlockRDPLogon

-ClientBaseline:
-Deny access to this computer from the network BUILTIN\Guests,
-NT AUTHORITY\Local account,
-S-1-5-21-XXX-1133 SEC-BlockNetworkLogon
-SEC-BlockNetworkLogon

-Deny log on as a batch job
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins
-Domain Admins;Enterprise Admins

-Deny log on as a service
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins
-Domain Admins;Enterprise Admins

-Deny log on locally
-BUILTIN\Guests,
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins,
-S-1-5-21-xxx-1117 SEC-BlockInteractiveLogon
-Domain Admins;Enterprise Admins;SEC-BlockInteractiveLogon

-Deny log on through Terminal Services
-BUILTIN\Guests,
-NT AUTHORITY\Local account,
-S-1-5-21-xxx-512 Domain Admins,
-S-1-5-21-xxx-519 Enterprise Admins,
-S-1-5-21-xxx-1134 SEC-BlockRDPLogon
-Domain Admins;Enterprise Admins;SEC-BlockRDPLogon
+To see a design that adds additional lateral movement segmentation, continue with the following

-11. Install .net 3.5 (prereq for GPAE)
+7. Install .net 3.5 (prereq for GPAE)
 Install-WindowsFeature Net-Framework-Core

-12. Install GPAE from above
+8. Install GPAE from above
-13. Run ADTeamStructureBuild - Creates a segmented OU, GPO, Groups, Admin Accounts.
+9. Run ADTeamStructureBuild - Creates a segmented OU, GPO, Groups, Admin Accounts.
 GPO enforces local admins, delegation lets teams add Servers to only this OU (great for DevOps/CICD processes) without granting more permissions that absolutely required.
 Each of the Admin accounts are designed to be managed by a PAM systems with single use passwords.

 TODO:
 - Create automated AWS or Azure VM build doc